brianpetro/smart-actions-fs/README.md

+NOTE: 2025-05-17: Only used for components in sc-dektop: TODO: DEPRECATE, remove and archive

 # Smart Actions FS

 Smart Actions FS is a library that offers file system operations as smart actions.
 These actions can be integrated into projects to handle file and folder operations like in Smart Connect.